RidOne-technologies/polkadot-web-identicon/README.md

 you can run `npx live-server` under the pwi or your project to see the render icons

 ## Usage of built example
-See inside [example](example/index.html) folder to see a ready to use example
+See inside [pwi](pwi/index.html) folder to see a ready to use example. on the terminal type `npm i` and `npx live-server`to run the example.

 ## Building